pkmn/engine/docs/PROTOCOL.md

 > switching, `|replace|` illusion dropping, `|drag|` phazing, and `|detailschange|` permanent
 > forme changes), and these all specify `DETAILS` for you to perform updates with.

-Identity works a little differently in the pkmn engine, given that nicknames are not part of the engine.
+Identity works a little differently in the pkmn engine, given that nicknames aren't part of the engine.
 While the given player, position letter and identity of the Pokémon in question are all still encoded, the identity takes the form of a single bit-packed byte:

 - the most significant 3 bits are always `0`
-- the 4th most significant bit is `0` if the position is `a` and `1` if the position is `b` (only relevant in doubles battles)
+- the fourth most significant bit is `0` if the position is `a` and `1` if the position is `b` (only relevant in doubles battles)
-- the 5th most significant bit is `0` for player 1 and `1` for player 2.
+- the fifth most significant bit is `0` for player 1 and `1` for player 2.
 - the lowest 3 bits represent the slot (`1` through `6` inclusive) of the Pokémon's original location within the party (i.e. the order a player's team was initially in when the battle started, before any Pokémon were switched).